 Estimating consumption-based emissions helps cities illustrate the strong link between consumption and climate change and provides them with a platform for addressing consumption in climate action planning efforts.
 Specifically, this type of analysis provides a method for designing local programs that reduce emissions through:

-Supporting shifts in consumption to those with lower emissions and informing outreach campaigns to change consumer behavior
+- Supporting shifts in consumption to those activities with lower emissions

 Potential City Roles

-Educate/outreach—provide resources and information that helps the public mitigate carbon emissions based on materials and activities that have the highest impacts.
+- Educate/outreach—provide resources and information through outreach campaigns that help the public shift consumption activities that have the highest impacts.

 Implementation Challenges and Potential Solutions

 Cities wishing to develop their own CBEI may find it difficult to obtain useful data and access to the necessary expertise.
-This is an area of innovation, and is not yet common practice.
-For example, ICLEI now includes consumption-based accounting in its U.S. protocol for community inventories, and new methodologies are emerging, such as the tools from the CoolClimate Network, that may provide a feasible alternative for cities
+This is an area of innovation, and is not yet common practice but there is a growing body of resources to support cities in conducting CBEI.
+ICLEI now includes guidance on consumption-based accounting in its U.S. protocol for community inventories, and new methodologies are emerging, such as the tools from the CoolClimate Network, that may provide a feasible alternative for cities.
+See the CBEI Guidebook for tools and resources to meet your needs and budget.

-Most entities that have conducted CBEI have done so in conjunction with a more traditional sector-based (also referred to as “in-boundary” or “geographic”) inventory.
+Most entities that have conducted CBEI have done so in conjunction with a more traditional sector-based (also referred to as “in-boundary” or “territorial”) inventory.
 They each represent a different view on emissions and, taken together, provide a more complete and accurate picture of the climate impact of local economic activity.
-As Oregon reported in an FAQ on the subject, “the ‘in-boundary’ inventory also has the potential, by itself, of providing misleading evaluation of change over time.
-For example, in-state emissions might decrease even as consumption-based emissions increase.”
+The CBEI Guidebook describes in greater detail the benefits of using these two methodologies in tandem to inform local climate action efforts.